abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 Transcedental doctrine of elements: Transcedental Logic
 ===

 Perception is a necessary condition for obtaining knowledge, however, perception does not constitute knowledge by itself - we obtain knowledge by thinking.
 But thoughts by themselves also don't constitute knowledge either.
-Think about scientific theories, for example, say a scientist postulates the experience of objects called "black holes" as a possible explanation of some cosmological phenomena.
+Think about scientific theories, for example, say a scientist speculated about the experience of objects called "black holes".
 Can we say that the scientist they *knew* something about the object before the object was observed?
 No, because no matter how sophisticated the theory is, it was still just a theory, and the theoretical object "black hole", is a different object that actual black holes that exist, no matter how similar they are.

 Now imagine a person who does not know about black holes theory but who, through his telescope, *sees* a black hole (or rather the way in which a black hole messes up the orbits of some other bodies).
 He/she is on the other side - he/she is perceiving the thing, but he/she does not have any idea what it is.
 His/her observation is useless without a theory that explains it, and a theory is useless if it does not have an application.
 To put that in simpler terms: